Laguna Seca, Texas: History

-In 1871, his daughter, Carlota, grew the first orange trees in Hidalgo County from the seeds of a fruit given her by a traveling priest.
+In 1871, Vela's daughter, Carlota, grew the first orange trees in Hidalgo County from the seeds of a fruit given her by a traveling priest.
 This is now an important citrus-producing area.
 The ranch had grown to 80000 acre when a school was built here in 1892.
 Delfina Post Office, named for another one of Vela's daughters, was opened in 1893 and a Catholic church in 1894.
 Laguna Seca Ranch is still owned by the Vela family.
 (1975) A historic cemetery exists on the ranch property.

 Demographics

+Laguna Seca first appeared as a census designated place in the 2000 U.S. census.